-The 40% number comes from the requirement that only people who lock up their funds get paid inflation and an assumption that only about 10% of Hex token buyers will lock up their funds.
+The 40% number comes from the requirement that only people who lock up their funds get paid the inflation and currently only about 10% of Hex token buyers have locked up their funds.
 The inflation rate is 3.69% arbitrarily, for undisclosed reasons.

-Why would only 10% of token buyers lock up their funds when the whole point of buying Hex would be to lock it up and get the purported 40% annual interest?
+While only 10% might be currently locked up, I question why in the future only 10% of token buyers lock up their funds when the whole point of buying Hex would be to lock it up and get the advertised 40% annual interest?
 As more people lock up their tokens, the lower the reward will become.
 And if everyone locks up their tokens, then everyone would get 3.69%, but also losing 3.69% to inflation.